-A. Introduction: dimensional analysis
+4.1.
+Introduction: dimensional analysis

-The LW field theory suffers from short-distance (UV) divergences when ρ_0 , taken as an analytic regularisation parameter, is greater than or equal to 1.
-Using as a Wilson-Fisher expansion parameter, it was shown in [28] that at one loop (first non-trivial order in g), these UV divergences appear as poles in $1/\varepsilon$, and can be absorbed into a renormalization of the coupling constant g (strength of the disorder) and of the strand length L. In this renormalization framework, for $\varepsilon > 0$, the one-loop calculation shows that there is a physically relevant non-trivial UV fixed point $g^ = \mathcal{O}(\varepsilon)$ (with $g^ > 0$), which controls the continuum limit of the LW theory.
-This UV fixed point separates a weak-disorder phase $(g < g^)$, where disorder is irrelevant at large scales, from a strong disorder phase $(g > g^)$, where disorder is strongly relevant at large distances.
+The LW field theory suffers from short-distance (UV) divergences when ρ_0 , taken as an analytic regularization parameter, is greater than or equal to 1.
+Using as a Wilson-Fisher expansion parameter, it was shown in [31] that at one loop (first nontrivial order in g), these UV divergences appear as poles in $1/\varepsilon$, and can be absorbed into a renormalization of the coupling constant g (strength of the disorder) and of the strand length L. In this renormalization framework, for $\varepsilon > 0$, the one-loop calculation shows that there is a physically relevant non-trivial UV fixed point $g^ = \mathcal{O}(\varepsilon)$ (with $g^ > 0$), which controls the continuum limit of the LW theory.
+This UV fixed point separates a weak-disorder phase ($g < g^$), where disorder is irrelevant at large scales, from a strongdisorder phase ($g > g^$), where disorder is strongly relevant at large distances.
+In this section, we consider the UV divergences in the RW representation of the model.
+We show that the divergences can be analyzed via the short-distance behavior of the RW model, through a multilocal operator product expansion (MOPE).
+This MOPE is similar to the MOPE for polymers (the Edwards model) and for self-avoiding polymerized membranes (SAM), and is a generalization of the well-known operator product expansion (OPE) for local quantum field theories.

-$$\varepsilon = 2\rho_0 - 2 \tag{121}$$
+$$\varepsilon = 2\rho_0 - 2 \tag{120}$$